-Reason #1: Your Places To Socialize Are Limited
+Why I Don’t Have Girlfriends: Places To Socialize Are Limited

 Let's face it: If your life has settled into a routine (work, home, errands, repeat), it's harder to meet new people, in the first place.
 Rachel Lustig, a therapist at NYC Cognitive Therapy, a private practice in Manhattan, notes that this is the first obstacle to overcome.
 "Throughout our childhood and adolescence, school gives us this built-in structure and ample opportunity to meet other females who are around the same age and share similar interests," she says.
 "Women find that once they leave college and move to a new place, friends are not as readily available.
 It suddenly takes a lot more effort to find like-minded women who you connect with."

 Lustig adds that making new friends as an adult is kind of like dating, since it requires you to step outside of your comfort zone to meet new people.
 "Commit to exploring one or two new places each week," she recommends.
 "Maybe you try a new workout class or attend a talk at a local bookstore.
 This can be a great way to put yourself out there and meet other women with similar interests."

 As far as breaking the ice, Lustig reasons, "Remember that there are likely hundreds of other women in your town who feel just like you.
 Do a little experiment and see what happens if you ask that woman you always talk to at your yoga class to grab coffee after class.
 Chances are that she will be thrilled that you asked."

 Why I Don’t Have Girlfriends: Too Caught Up In Having A "Crew"